pigriver123/project-theta/slides/progress.md

 ## The Paper

 - from OpenFMRI.org
-- ds001
+- ds005

 ## The Data

-- 12 subjects
+- 16 subjects
-- 2 conditions per subject
+- 4 conditions per subject

 ## The Method

-- linear regression
+- linear regression(?)

 # Initial work